 - Inpatient rehab

 Not prior to submitting your application, but you must have your Oregon RN license before your start date.
 We must be able to verify on the OSBN website three (3) business days prior to your start date.

 Do I need a BSN prior to applying for a residency?

 Yes, in most cases.
 Upon hire you will need to sign an agreement to obtain your BSN within a specified amount of time.

 - Chemeketa Community College graduates

-You must be enrolled in Linfield College’s BSN program to be eligible to apply.
+You must enroll in the Linfield BSN program to be eligible to apply.

 - Current Salem Health employees

-You must be enrolled in a BSN program to be eligible to apply.
+You must enroll in a BSN program to be eligible to apply.

-The RN Residency program is six months in length.
-During your first six months you will attend monthly four-hour classes with your cohort on a variety of topics.
+The nurse residency program is six months in length.
+During the first six months you will attend monthly four-hour classes with your cohort with content on a variety of topics.
 Your precepted unit orientation length will depend on specialty area, experience, and attainment of entry level competencies.
 This timeframe can vary from six weeks to several months.